Open sandwich: Terminology

 In countries like Denmark, where smørrebrød is common, smørrebrød is not considered a form of sandwich; rather, a sandwich is considered a form of smørrebrød with an extra piece of bread on top.
 In a US context, open sandwiches are sandwiches that are made with only a single slice of bread.
 It has given rise to some controversy in the philosophy of language study of meaning underdetermination after a judge had to consider whether a burrito was a sandwich for the purposes of enforcing an exclusive use clause in an American legal case.
 The judge followed the definition of Merriam-Webster's Dictionary: "two thin pieces of bread, usually buttered, with a thin layer (as of meat, cheese or savory mixture) spread between them."
 Because the burrito was "typically made with a single tortilla," the judge said it was not a sandwich.

 Presentation

 Open sandwiches allow for an arrangement of different types of sandwiches to be served with afternoon teas or as an accompaniment to salads.
 They can be cut into fancy shapes of triangles, stars, rounds and crescents, and arranged in an attractive platter for presentation.
 Common ingredients for open sandwiches are jam, stuffed olives, chopped herbs, cream cheese, hard-boiled eggs and pimiento.
 Any ingredients can be used to add flavor and color to enhance the presentation of the sandwich platter.

 In various countries

-An open sandwich is a slice of fresh bread or, e.g. in Germany, a bread roll half, with different spreads, butter, liver pâté, cheese spreads, cold cuts such as roast beef, turkey, ham, bacon, salami, beef tongue, mortadella, head cheese or sausages like beerwurst or kabanos, fish such as smoked salmon, gravadlax, herring, eel and prawns, and vegetables like bell pepper, tomato, radish, scallion and cucumber.
+An open sandwich is a slice of fresh bread or, e.g. in Germany, a bread roll half, with different spreads, butter, liver pâté, cheese spreads, cold cuts such as roast beef, turkey, ham, bacon, salami, beef tongue, mortadella, head cheese or sausages like beerwurst or kabanos, fish such as smoked salmon, gravadlax, herring, eel and bell pepper, tomato, radish, scallion and cucumber.